Accreditation

 The Doctor of Philosophy (PhD)

 The PhD is a rigorous course of advanced study and research that prepares students for a lifetime of field-defining scholarship, intellectual leadership, and teaching.
-Students concentrate work in a specific area of study and achieve a high level of expertise.
-The length of time for program completion is approximately 8 years.
+Students concentrate work in a specific area of study to achieve a high level of expertise.